 HamTV Home Page

-HamTV Status The HamVideo DATV transmitter has stopped working April 2018.
-Provisions were that, in such a case, the transmitter should be discarded and disposed of as waste.
-ARISS succeeded in having the HamVideo transmitter downmassed by a SpaceX vehicle.
-The parcel was recovered after splashdown in the Pacific and delivered to NASA (Houston).
-The …
+HamTV Status After repairs and reinstall on the ISS, HamTV is now in a testing phase.
+Various test are being performed before HamTV can be integrated into ARISS contacts.
+The HamVideo DATV transmitter has stopped working April 2018.
+Provisions were that, in such a case, the transmitter should be discarded and disposed of as waste. …

 HamTV Power Levels